EduardSunga27/IoT-Laboratory-Activities/Activity 7/Overview.md

 **The Backend (main.py):** This serves as the "Middleware."
 It utilizes **FastAPI** to establish a local web server accessible by the browser.
 It also manages the serial communication protocol, handling the actual data transfer to the Arduino.

-**The Firmware (LabAct7.ino):** This is the embedded logic on the microcontroller.
+**The Firmware (Activity #7.ino):** This is the embedded logic on the microcontroller.
 It is designed for simplicity: it waits for specific character inputs (such as 1, 2, or 9) and triggers the associated digital pins (Red, Green, or Blue) based on the received character.

 ### Key Concepts Learned